sjp/query-shared-worker-demo/README.md

 The code itself is largely borrowed from the [TanStack Query repository](https://github.com/TanStack/query/tree/main/examples/react/rick-morty), with some modifications to support the cache sharing.

+## Demo

+To view the demo app in action, see: https://sjp.co.nz/projects/query-shared-worker-persister/demo

 ## Usage

 To run this example: